The True Costs Of Owning A Second Home — Will Your Vacation Property Be Worth It?

 7. Decor & Furnishings

 Many second home owners enjoy the process of styling their vacation home, but for others it's the last expense they think of.
-That can be a mistake, especially if you plan on offering short term rentals where a well furnished and welcoming interior can make all the difference in getting bookings.
+That can be a mistake, especially if you plan on offering short-term rentals where a well furnished and welcoming interior can make all the difference in getting bookings.

-Our #1 Tip When Buying A Second Home
+#1 Tip When Buying A Second Home

 At Mountain Luxury, we specialize in finding the best ski home or vacation home to fit your lifestyle and financial goals.
-We'll take care of the property management services and second home care services so you can completely relax- when you're staying at your dream vacation home and even when you're not.

 Final Thoughts